oussema286/fordead_package/docs/Tutorials/Validation/01_preprocessing_observations.md

 #### OUTPUTS

-Running this script will create a new vector file at <MyWorkingDirectory>/vector/preprocessed_obs_tuto.shp containing only points.
+The vector file containing only points is written in the following file: **fordead_data/vector/preprocessed_obs_tuto.shp**

-Since there is an observation outside of the available Sentinel-2 data, it is removed from the resulting vector and its ID is printed to the console.
+Observations outside of the footprint of the Sentinel-2 data are removed from the resulting vector and their ID printed in the command prompt.

-Here we can see a view from QGIS zoomed on observation 7, as well as the attribute table.
+The following figure shows a zoomed view on observation 7 and corresponding attribute table.

 ![points_obs](Figures/points_obs.png "points_obs")

+> **_NOTE :_** If the initial vector file contains points, their locations are preserved and their id_pixel attribute is set to 1.

 [PREVIOUS PAGE](https://fordead.gitlab.io/fordead_package/docs/Tutorials/Validation/00_Intro) [NEXT PAGE](https://fordead.gitlab.io/fordead_package/docs/Tutorials/Validation/02_extract_reflectance)